rebaz94/qstash_dart/README.md

 request to QStash, that includes a destination, a payload and optional settings.
 We durably store your message and will deliver it to the destination API via HTTP.
-In case the destination is not ready to receive the message, we will retry the message later, to guarentee at-least-once delivery.
+In case the destination is not ready to receive the message, we will retry the message later, to guarantee at-least-once delivery.

 ## Quick Start